jay-314/Scram-2/README.md

   </a>
 </p>

-**SCRAM is a fast-paced multiplayer PvP survival shooter where one team fights to escape while the other evolves into deadly mutants to stop them.**
+**Scram 2 is a fast-paced multiplayer PvP survival shooter where one team fights to escape while the other uses mutant abilities stop them.**

 ## Key Features
 - Asymmetric PvP with Peasants vs Mutants